Important facts

 From insight to action: Based on the report, a concrete action plan is developed that defines responsibilities, deadlines and success criteria.
 Progress is then monitored through regular follow-up audits or review meetings.

-Integration into the corporate strategy: The findings from audits should be permanently incorporated into strategic planning - as a basis for investment decisions, process optimization and the further development of the compliance strategy.
-Companies that use audits in this way anchor improvements sustainably and increase their competitiveness in the long term.
+Integration into Corporate Strategy: Findings from audits should be incorporated into strategic planning on an ongoing basis, serving as the foundation for investment decisions, process optimizations, and the further development of the compliance strategy.
+Companies that utilize audits in this way embed improvements in a sustainable manner and enhance their long-term competitiveness.

 Digitalization of the audit process

 Increasing digitalization is fundamentally changing audit practices.
-Specialized audit management software makes it possible to standardize audit processes, manage documentation centrally and evaluate results in real time.
+Specialized software makes it possible to standardize audit processes, manage documentation centrally, and analyze results in real time.

 In addition, the use of AI and data analytics opens up new possibilities: Instead of traditional spot checks, complete data records can be automatically examined for anomalies.
 This increases the depth of checks and at the same time significantly reduces manual effort.

-For companies, this means that digitizing audit processes not only increases efficiency, but also improves the quality and traceability of the results.
+For companies, this means that those who digitize their audit processes not only gain in efficiency but also improve the quality and traceability of their results.

-The IIA regularly publishes reports on the digitalization of internal audit functions - including the use of AI in auditing.
+The IIA regularly publishes reports on the digital transformation of internal audit functions, including the use of AI in auditing.

 Conclusion

-Audits are no longer just a compliance tool.
-Operationally, they reveal weaknesses before they become serious problems - whether in production, IT or the supply chain.
-Financially, they provide the transparency that investors and supervisory authorities demand.
-And strategically, they form the data basis for well-founded decisions on expansions, M&A processes or the development of sustainable business models.
+Audits have long since ceased to be merely a compliance tool.
+From an operational perspective, they reveal vulnerabilities before they turn into serious problems—whether in production, IT, or the supply chain.
+Financially, they provide the transparency that investors and regulatory authorities demand.
+And strategically, they form the data foundation for informed decisions regarding expansion, M&A processes, or the development of sustainable business models.

 With the CSRD and the European Sustainability Reporting Standards (ESRS), companies are increasingly obliged to have their ESG performance audited externally.
 At the same time, digitalization is fundamentally changing auditing practices: AI-supported analysis tools and specialized audit management platforms enable deeper, faster and more cost-effective audits.
 Companies that combine the two at an early stage have a clear advantage.

-The decisive factor remains: The value of an audit does not come from the report, but from the measures that follow from it.
-Those who consistently establish the cycle of audit, insight and implementation are not investing in control - but in trust, quality and long-term resilience.
+The key point remains: The value of an audit does not lie in the report itself, but in the actions that result from it.
+Those who consistently establish the cycle of audit, insight, and implementation are not investing in control, but in trust, quality, and long-term resilience.

 Frequently asked questions